 - Fuel switching results in winners and losers.
-For example if biomass offsets coal it might negatively effect important long standing business in Alaska. - Risks associated with technologies that are unfamiliar, risks of system failure or increase life cycle costs. - Risks of fuel supply disruptions often require redundant multi-fuel systems for backup addition to capital costs.
+For example, if biomass offsets coal, it might negatively affect important long-standing business in Alaska. - Risks are associated with technologies that are unfamiliar, risks of system failure, or increases in life-cycle costs. - Risks of fuel supply disruptions often require redundant multi-fuel systems for backup in addition to capital costs.